sqldelight/sqldelight/docs/common/gradle.md

     // Optionally specify schema dependencies on other gradle projects dependency project(':OtherProject')

+    // The dialect version you would like to target
+    // Defaults to "sqlite:3.18"
+    dialect = "sqlite:3.24"
   }

-  // For native targets, whether sqlite should be automatically linked.
-  // Defaults to true.
-  linkSqlite = false
 }
 ```